gkb67/Github-API-Tests/README.md

 ## **Functional Testing of GitHub API Tests**

 The scope of functional testing will cover the following GitHub API functionalities:
-- CRUD Operations: Repositories in GitHub.
+- CRUD Operations: Repositories in GitHub
-- Authentication: Token-based authentication.
+- Authentication: Token-based authentication
-- Error Handling: Proper handling of error responses for invalid inputs and requests.
+- Error Handling: Proper handling of error responses for invalid inputs and requests
 - Positive and Negative Test Cases: Validation for successful operations and failure scenarios

 **Design Pattern**